 Your financial statements, your email correspondence, your address and other contact details… - Most organizations have multiple systems that store data, known as Personally Identifiable Information (PII), relating to their customers, employees and in the case of public sector organizations, their citizens.

-For the last few months here at Nuxeo, we've been working with customers across many industries, financial services in particular, to help them find the best way to get ready for the European General Data Protection Regulation (GDPR).
+For the last few months here at Nuxeo Content Services Platform, we’ve been working with customers across many industries, financial services in particular, to help them find the best way to get ready for the European General Data Protection Regulation (GDPR).
 GDPR comes into force next May and seeks to harmonise data protection laws across the European Union (EU).

 So, we thought it might be a good time to share our insights on the topic.